 Student Status – Must be a full-time student (12 credit hour minimum) for the duration of employment.

 Strong passion for Christian ministry in a team-oriented environment.

 Exceptional social/interpersonal skills a must—clear ability to convey information positively and in a timely manner.

-Strong organizational skills, including ability to maintain communications and manage multiple projects on deadline as directed.
+Strong organizational skills, including ability to maintain communication and manage multiple projects on deadline as directed.

-Experience or coursework in areas of ministry, communications, or public relations.
+Experience or coursework in areas of ministry, communication, or public relations.

 Proficiency with Microsoft Office including Outlook, Word and Excel a must.